relishinc/dill-pixel/README.md

     * `docs`
         * Generates html documention using [Typedoc][typedoc].
     * `start`
-        * Starts the webpack dev server using the info in the `webpack.config.js` file.
+        * Starts the vite dev server using the info in the `vite.config.js` file.
-        * Opens a browser window/tab at the url of the dev server.
+        * Opens a browser window/tab at the url of the dev server (localhost:3000 by default).
     * `build:debug`
         * Runs the `lint` command below.
         * Runs the webpack build process with the `env.dev` variable.